couasnonanais/MyDemoExample/README.md

 Using patch and mock for unittesting

 Continuous testing.
-To test, needs to add a travis. yml file
+To test, needs to add a .travis.yml file
+Need to enable repository to create travis